 Fuel is supplied from the valve at the jetty to the fuel tank using galvanized iron (GI) pipes laid underground.
-From the fuel tank fuel is supplied to smaller day tanks which supply individually to the separate generator sets.
+From the fuel tank, fuel is supplied to smaller day tanks which supply individually to the separate generator sets.

 The fuel tank has external bund walls with the same material and the day tanks have external concrete bund walls to contain spill.
 Fuel is stored in tanks of adequate capacity.
-Day tanks are about 500 litres each.